-Following a UK legislative change which took effect on 6 April 2015, KiwiSaver schemes no longer meet the conditions for QROPS status.
-This means the Scheme has lost its QROPS status and as at the Registration Date, the Scheme is not accepting any UK pension transfers.
+QROPS status: KiwiSaver schemes no longer meet the conditions for QROPS status.
+This means the Scheme is not accepting any UK pension transfers.

 There may be UK tax implications if your investment in the Scheme includes amounts transferred from a UK pension scheme and you transfer to another KiwiSaver scheme or make an early withdrawal.
 The tax laws relating to UK pension transfers are complex.
 We recommend you consult a professional tax adviser before making a decision to transfer your investment to another KiwiSaver scheme or to make a withdrawal from the Scheme.
 None of us, the Supervisor, or any of our related parties is responsible for any tax consequences arising.